alhazmy13/ActivityCleanArchitecture_Template/README.md

 Templete for Android Studio to create an empty activity with Clean Architecture approach.

 ### Clean Code
->The Clean  architecture is derived from the Clean Architecture proposed by Uncle Bob.
+>This Template is derived from the Clean Architecture proposed by Uncle Bob.
 They share many common concepts such as the components, boundaries, and models.

 ![http://fernandocejas.com/2015/07/18/architecting-android-the-evolution/](http://fernandocejas.com/wp-content/uploads/2014/09/clean_architecture1.png)